stephen-sorley/give-lively-simple/README.md

 1. The form is very confusing when using a screen-reader - the buttons act like radio buttons in two separate groups, but they are not marked as radio buttons in the accessibility tree, and the groups are not present either.

-1. Semantic html is not used for forms or form controls, leading to very inconsistent/inadequate accessibility behavior overall.
+1. Native, semantic html is not used for forms or form controls, leading to very inconsistent/inadequate accessibility behavior overall.

 1. The widget is somewhat heavy, and cannot be embedded statically - so there's always a flash of unstyled content (FOUC) on load.